flaviostutz/monolint/CONTRIBUTING.md

 * If you find any bug, create a new Issue describing what is the structure of your monorepo and what kind of error you had.
 If possible, send a link of your repo, or a screenshot of its structure.

-* If you want a new feature, open an Issue and explain your real use case, the kind of problems you have nowadays and how you think Monolinter could help you in practice.
+* If you want a new feature, open an Issue and explain your real use case, the kind of problems you have nowadays and how you think Monolint could help you in practice.

 ## Prepare your development environment